LukeOnuke/signshop/README.md

 > guide*** section of the README.

 To create a signshop hold a **redstone dust** in your main hand.
-Click on the chest containing the items, then click on the chest containing the price.
+Click on the container containing the items, then click on the chest containing the price.
-Chest containing the price at first must contain the item and the amount of item(s) you plan to sell.
-The price chest must also contain the item you plan on using as currency and in an amount you plan to charge.
+Container containing the price at first must contain the item and the amount of item(s) you plan to charge.
+The item container must contain the item you plan on selling and the amount of items you plan to sell.

-After you have clicked on both the item and price chests click on a sign that has `[trade]` as its first line.
+After you have clicked on both the item and price container click on a sign that has `[trade]` as its first line.
 Sign has to have `[trade]` as its first line, the rest can have whatever text you want.

-*Currently only chests work, although it is planned to make all containers work in the future.*
+*As of 0.0.2-ALPHA* signshop supports every storage block. e.g. Chests, hoppers shulkerboxes, barrels, trapped chests.

 # Admin guide
 This section of the README goes over administration when using this plugin.